 There are many transcript designations available to honors students based on their interests and accomplishments.
-Every student who successfully completes the University Honors Program requirements will earn a University Honors designation on their transcript, but students may also earn:
+Every student who successfully completes the University Honors Program requirements will earn a University Honors transcript designation; students may also earn:

-All students who graduate with honors qualify for this transcript designation because of the research they are required to complete for their practical application work and capstone projects.
-Students must apply for this designation through the Office of Research and Graduate Studies (see below for link to application).
+All students who graduate with honors qualify for this transcript designation because of the research they must complete for their Honors in Practice work and capstone projects.
+Students must apply for this designation through the Office of Research and Graduate Studies (see link to application below).

 All honors students seeking the Undergraduate Research transcript designation must 1) complete a minimum of two semesters of undergraduate research, scholarship, or creative activity supervised by a faculty member, 2) present their work through a recognized venue (Student Research Symposium, UCUR, NCUR, a professional conference in the field of study, etc.), and 3) complete the application for this transcript designation through the Office of Research and Graduate Studies.

 The University Honors Program offers its students the opportunity to ground their honors work in service-learning activities.
-Focusing on both academic understanding and practical application, Service-Learning Scholars are students who have used the skills learned in their disciplines to think deeply and to engage thoughtfully with local and global problems.
-The resulting transcript designation of Service-Learning Scholar communicates to future employers and/or graduate programs the student’s commitment to integrating learning with specific service projects.
+Focusing on both classroom learning and putting that learning into practice in the community, Service-Learning Scholars are students who have used the skills learned in their disciplines to think deeply and to engage thoughtfully with local and global problems.
+The resulting transcript designation of Service-Learning Scholar communicates to future employers and/or graduate programs the student’s commitment to connecting academic work with specific service projects.

-400 Hours of Community Service: Students must use Aggies Giving Service to document their community service, which is then reviewed each semester by the Service-Learning and Honors Program offices.
-Honors students may count this service work toward up to two contracts, providing that they complete contract forms with the Honors Program.
+400 Hours of Community Service: Students must document community service through Aggies Giving Service.
+The Center for Civic Engagement and Service-Learning and the University Honors Program review this work.
+Honors students may count this service work toward up to two contracts (6 HONORS IN PRACTICE POINTS), providing that they complete contract forms with the Honors Program.

-9 credits/points of Practical Application Course or Contract Work: All Honors Service-Learning Scholars are encouraged to complete a year-long Think Tank course (6 credits) and at least one service-oriented contract.
+9 credits/points of Honors in Practice Course or Contract Work: All Honors Service-Learning Scholars are encouraged to complete an Honors Think Tank seminar (3 POINTS) and at least TWO service-oriented contracts (3 POINTS each).
 Alternatively, students may complete service contracts and/or take service-learning courses for a total of 9 credits/points.
-All such credit counts toward the nine Practical Application points required sophomore and junior years in the Honors Program.
+These points count toward the 9 Honors in Practice points required sophomore and junior years in the Honors Program.

-Capstone Project: For their honors capstone projects, Service-Learning Scholars must develop and implement a sustainable service project that addresses a community-identified need.
-Like other honors students, they will enroll in a one-credit capstone proposal course before completing the capstone project.
-The written part of the capstone project is a Service-Learning Portfolio that documents all of the student’s service-learning experiences at USU and reflects specifically and in detail on the relationship between the capstone project and the student’s academic discipline.
-For honors students, this reflective writing must be substantial and meet the requirements of an honors thesis.
+Honors Capstone: For their honors capstone projects, Service-Learning Scholars must develop and implement a sustainable service project that addresses a community-identified need.
+Like other honors students, they enroll in a one-credit capstone proposal course before completing the project.
+The written part of the capstone project must be a service-learning portfolio that documents all of the student’s service-learning experiences at USU and reflects specifically and in detail on the relationship between the capstone project and the student’s academic discipline.
+For honors students, this reflective writing must be substantial and meet the requirements of an honors capstone project.

 In order to complete this work, students must first apply through the Center for Civic Engagement and Service-Learning to be a Service-Learning Scholar, usually while they still have at least four semesters remaining before graduation.